rackerlabs/rackspace-how-to/content/ras-sitecore/ras-sitecore-package.md

 The website should no longer be considered down for maintenance, so if you used an “Under Maintanance” page it should now be removed.

-The advantage of this approach is that the files are copied using the current Windows User, and you do not need to change any security settings.
+The advantage of this approach is that the files are copied using the current FTP User, and you do not need to change any security settings.

 ------------------------------------------------------------------------